-- Use multiple placement criteria to increase Black student access to credit-bearing courses - Offer students a variety of ways to demon-
+- Use multiple placement criteria to increase Black student access to credit-bearing courses - Offer students a variety of ways to demonstrate college readiness. - Cumulative high school GPA, including self-reported GPA, is the most reliable and accurate placement measure.
+A recent

-- University of Chicago Consortium study found that GPA outweighs ACT scores as a predictor of college success.27 - Placement tests are not valid or reliable predictors of college readiness and should not be used as a measure of student preparation for college-level work.
+University of Chicago Consortium study found that GPA outweighs ACT scores as a predictor of college success.

+- Placement tests are not valid or reliable predictors of college readiness and should not be used as a measure of student preparation for college-level work.

-- 2- and 4-year institutions and State - Scale more effective models of developmental education - Placement tests should be eliminated as a single measure of student readiness and should be used only as a mechanism for students who want to test out of a corequisite - All remediation should be provided in the context of credit-bearing courses or, for students at the lowest levels of preparation, provided free of charge in a compressed model prior to matriculation. - Multiple math pathways aligned to fields of study should be provided to all students and those courses should be accepted and applied in transfer.
+2- and 4-year institutions and State

+- Scale more effective models of developmental - Placement tests should be eliminated as a single measure of student readiness and should be used only as a mechanism for students who want to test out of a - All remediation should be provided in the context of credit-bearing courses or, for students at the lowest levels of preparation, provided free of charge in a compressed model prior to matriculation. - Multiple math pathways aligned to fields of study should be provided to all students and those courses should be accepted and applied in transfer.

-Students placed into Dev Ed by race All Public Universities, Fall Semester 2018-2019
+Students placed into Dev Ed by race

+All Public Universities, Fall Semester 2018-2019